gillesbertaux/portfolio/_posts/2016-03-21-food-slack-bot-zapier.markdown

 ![slack message](/img/slack-msg.png "slack message")

-To be 100% honest we stopped using it because the data we scraped was not as reliable as we thought.
+To be 100% honest we stopped using it at [Livestorm](https://livestorm.co) because the data we scraped was not as reliable as we thought.
 So try to get some real good up to date data.

+Next step will be: cleaner data and a basic hosted randomization engine server-side.

 Hope that helps.